 I’ve been called divisive many times, but at some point I’ve decided that it’s not worth it to stay silent, even though I may personally feel more comfortable.
 In the summer of 2013, Kirsten Purpura left her Indiana home to volunteer for a homeless shelter located in what is considered the "worst" zip code in … Continue reading Practical Tools to Be a White Ally – with Kirsten Purpura

 Be sure to check out part 1 and part 2 of this series on Peace of Thread, where Denise Smith told us about how she got started and the struggles she faced in her work.
-In this final installment find out more about where Peace of Thread is now, where they’re headed and how you … Continue reading Peace of Thread: Giving A Voice to the Refugee Women of Clarkston Pt.
+In this final installment find out more about where Peace of Thread is now, where they’re headed and how you … Continue reading Peace of Thread: Amplifying the Voices of Refugee Women of Clarkston Pt.
 3

 fem·i·nism noun "the advocacy of women's rights on the basis of the equality of the sexes."
 Sometimes when I speak on feminism, I feel as though people are actually hearing me say "I hate men", but I don't.
 As women, I believe that we have a lot to educate people on about gender expectations, but … Continue reading Gender Equality: For Men Too?